Are you ready to cut the cord?

 With so many cable alternatives available, all without contract obligations, it’s a miracle anyone subscribes to cable anymore.

-On the other hand, the sheer number of available streaming options can be overwhelming, especially for those with less technology experience.
+On the other hand, the sheer number of available streaming options can be overwhelming, especially for those with less technical experience.

 Change is hard, but you can save even more change if you take the leap and cut the cable cord.

-This ultimate list of cable alternatives gives you all the basic information you need to decide which streaming devices and services are right for you.
+This ultimate list of cable alternatives gives you all the essential information to decide which streaming devices and services are right for you.

 What are you waiting for?
 Kick cable to the curb and start saving money on your viewing experience today!